KaiHotz/react-formik-ui/README.md

 - **THEME option:** React Formik UI now supports a theme option.
 This can be achieved by passing the `themed` prop to the `Form` component.
 - **Datepicker:** update of ReactJS Datepicker to v2 and therefor `moment` was removed
 - **Dropzone:** Bug fix that did not render correctly the img thumb of uploaded images.
 Now it also shows file icons for non img files.
-- **HTML markup:** The overall HTML markup for all of the components has sligtly changed and is now more solid and accesable throug css selectors
+- **HTML markup:** The overall HTML markup for all of the components has slightly changed and is now more solid and accessible through css selectors
 - **Overall** more stability and minor bug fixes
-- **Inline styles:** just like on any HTML element you are now abel to pass `style` prop on each component to add inline styles to the wrapper div of each componet.
+- **Inline styles:** just like on any HTML element you are now able to pass `style` prop on each component to add inline styles to the wrapper div of each component.

 ## Markup, Styling and ClassNames
-The markup for the components Input, Select, Checkbox, Radio, Textarea, Datepicker and DropZone consists of a wrapper div, label, the main component, hint, and error message.
+The markup for the components Input, PhoneInput, Select, Checkbox, Radio, Textarea, Datepicker and DropZone consists of a wrapper div, label, the main component, hint, and error message.

-By default all component have NO styling applied att all.</br>
+By default all component have NO styling applied at all.</br>
-This is intentionally, so you have the posibility to apply your own styling.</br>
+This is intentionally, so you have the possibility to apply your own styling.</br>
 All the components used in the Form are scoped by the default classes, situated on the Form component, `react-formik-ui form-wrapper`

 Each component has its corresponding wrapper class (eg: Input component  `input-wrapper` ), as well as the class `form-element`.</br>